The Sound Reaches You Before the Sight: Three Days at Victoria Falls

-He wasn't exaggerating.
+He isn't exaggerating.

 The Approach

 The walk from town to the falls entrance takes about 15 minutes on foot.
 Most things in Victoria Falls town are walkable, actually — the main strip of restaurants and curio shops along Adam Stander Drive is barely 500 meters.
 No Uber here.
 No need for one.
-The falls entrance is roughly 1km from most hotels, and you'll know you're heading the right direction because the spray plume rises 300 meters into the sky like a permanent storm cloud.
+The falls entrance sits roughly 1km from most hotels, and you'll know you're heading the right direction because the spray plume rises 300 meters into the sky like a permanent storm cloud.

-I paid my $50 USD at the gate — international visitor price, cash only, and they want clean post-2009 bills — and stepped into the Rainforest Walk.
+The gate fee is $50 USD — international visitor price, cash only, and they want clean post-2009 bills.
+Pay it, step into the Rainforest Walk, and you'll understand exactly why David Livingstone named it after his queen.

 Day One: The Rainforest Walk